Sustainability

 Tailings are the resulting material from finely-ground processed ore bearing rock that has been through several sizing, grinding, and processing steps.

-Tailings are discharged as dense slurry into containment areas known as tailings storage facilities (TSF) or through deep sea tailings placement (DSTP) in suitable deep-ocean locations.
+Tailings are discharged as dense slurry into containment areas known as tailings storage facilities (TSF) or through lacustrine or deep sea tailings placement (DSTP) in suitable locations.
 Modern gold and copper processes seek to maximise the extraction of economic minerals, chemicals and reagents before the tailings are deposited.

-Under Newcrest’s World Gold Council membership, Telfer and Lihir are certified to the International Cyanide Management Code, while Red Chris and Cadia do not use cyanide for processing.
+Under Newcrest’s World Gold Council membership, Telfer and Lihir are certified to the International Cyanide Management Code, while Red Chris, Brucejack and Cadia do not use cyanide for processing.

 Tailings Storage Design